-A Guide to the Winds of Spain
+A Guide to the Wines in Spain

-The Spanish climate is one of the most stable in Europe, however its not all sunshine as certain parts of the country can also be prone to windy conditions, especially during the Autumn and Spring months.
+The Spanish climate is one of the most stable in Europe, however it's not all sunshine as certain parts of the country can also be prone to windy conditions, especially during the Autumn and Spring months.

 Wind gusts of 170 km/h have been recorded in Los Llanos in Albacete and it is almost certain that strong winds of over 200 km/h occur around the higher peaks in the mountainous regions.

 Spain makes the most of its wind capacity and is a world leader in wind energy technologies second only to Germany and ahead of the United States.
-Spain holds these positions as a result of the establishment of a stable regulatory framework, better understanding of the resource.
+Spain holds these positions as a result of the establishment of a stable regulatory framework, a better understanding of the resource.

 Live Wind Conditions - Mainland Spain